-Prepared by: Dominique Lazarre Florida Fish and Wildlife Conservation Commission Fish and Wildlife Research Institute Saint Petersburg, Florida
+Florida Fish and Wildlife Conservation Commission, Fish and Wildlife Research Institute Saint Petersburg, Florida

-For: SEDAR 74 Red Snapper Data Workshop, May 2022.
+For: SEDAR 98 Gulf Red Snapper Data Workshop, December 2024.

 Detailed information on the size and release condition of discarded fish is not collected in traditional dockside surveys of recreational fisheries.
 At-sea observer surveys provide valuable information on the size and condition of discarded fish, and such surveys have been conducted on for-hire vessels in Florida since 2005.
 For-hire observer surveys have not been consistently funded on both coasts of Florida, which has led to short breaks in the time series in some regions.
 The majority of these observer trips were conducted on headboat vessels, with charter vessels being surveyed intermittently starting in 2009 (Table 1).
-This report provides a summary of available information on the size, release condition, and disposition of Red Snapper collected by trained observers since 2005 during at-sea surveys on for-hire vessels in the eastern Gulf of Mexico.
+This report provides a summary of available information on the size and disposition of Red Snapper collected by trained observers since 2005 during at-sea surveys on for-hire vessels in southeastern US waters.